chrislowles/ap-filters/filters/odds.md

 ---
 name: "Odds"
-# Random filters, I presume you understand why I don't care to constantly see posts about this, social media is for posting about *more* than 5 different types of things
+# Random filters, too inconsequential to make a whole file on, social media is for posting about *more* than 5 different types of things
 contexts:
   - home
   - notifications